FHV310 Occupational Science - Expertise in Interventions

 The course will cover the following: Methodological project work including planning, implementation and/or evaluation of intervention based on health promoting occupation commisioned by stakeholders in the community.
 Introduction to relevant theory and methods.

 The course aims to provide students with knowledge, skills and competence in planning, implementing and evaluating programs based on health promoting activity.
-They will have developed skills in project report writing and oral presentation of scientific data to the general public.
+They will have developed competence in project report writing and oral presentation of scientific data to the general public.

 Lectures, seminars, supervision and self study will support the work with a term paper/group work.
 Students skills are assessed through the semester assignment.